 Of the various ways in which you can extract and publish information from your model, the most versatile and yet simplest is to create a Custom Document.
-This is a Linked Document on a Document Artifact or other element, into which you drag objects from any part of the model, from the Browser window, as Dynamic Content.
+This is a Linked Document on a Document Artifact or other element, into which you drag objects in any part of the model from the Browser window, as Dynamic Content.
 These objects include Packages, diagrams, elements, attributes and operations.

 For each added object, you specify an RTF Template or Fragment to control how the data from that object is to be presented.
 You can also insert the object as:

 - A hyperlink to the same object in another part of the document, or

 - (For a diagram) a diagram image, to show just the diagram with no template text or report formatting applied to it